CaviTAU® is Patient Protection in Action

 Schulze R: Strahlendosis bei der röntgenologischen Bildgebung für implantologische Fragestellungen im vergleich: Intraoral-, Panoramaschichtaufnahme, DVT und CT.
 Implantologie 17, 377-386 (2009)

-Scientific studies comparing CaviTAU® (Transition Alveolar Ultrasonography), ultrasound and X-ray
+Scientific studies comparing CaviTAU®

 - Bouquot JE, Martin W, Wrobleski G. Computer-based thru-transmission sonography (CTS) imaging of ischemic osteonecrosis of the jaws – a preliminary investigation of 6 cadaverjaws and 15 pain patients- Oral Surg Oral Med Oral Pathol Oral RadiolEndod 2001; 92:550